Alkiri-dAraion/KSODI-Methode/KSODI-Eval-Variants/KSODI-Standard-Eval/KSODI_observability_to_action.md

 # Governance Clarification

-KSODI is designed to improve **interaction observability and structural stability**.
+KSODI is primarily designed to improve **interaction observability and structural stability**.

 The framework: